thecwlzone/thecwlzone-2.0/content/about.markdown

 This site has been tested against the following web browsers:

-* Google Chrome Version 43.x
+* Google Chrome Version 50.x
-* Safari Version 7.1
+* Safari Version 9.1
-* Firefox 38.x
+* Firefox 46.x
-* Internet Explorer 10.0.9200.16721 (but try using a *real* web browser if you can)
+* Internet Explorer - really?
+This is an HTML5 site, good luck with that.

 </div>
 {::options parse_block_html="false" /}